 Androgen deprivation therapy and biochemical failure

-Surgically, removal of the testes or orchidectomy is also an effective and permanent way to reduce androgens in the body.
-The testes are the site of initial androgen production.
+Surgical removal of the testes, or orchidectomy is also an effective and permanent way to reduce androgens in the body.
+The testes are the site of androgen production.